-Progresif offers free speed boost to all Home WiFi users - The Scoop
+Progresif offers free speed boost to all home WiFi users - The Scoop

-BANDAR SERI BEGAWAN – All Progresif Home WiFi users will be getting automated speed upgrades from April 1, 2021 as speeds of 20Mbps will be increased to a maximum of 50Mbps at no cost.
+BANDAR SERI BEGAWAN – All Progresif home WiFi users will be getting automated speed upgrades from April 1, 2021 as speeds of 20Mbps will be increased to a maximum of 50Mbps at no cost.

-The telco has also introduced new Home WiFi plans with data boost and affordable pricing.
+The telco has also introduced new home WiFi plans with data boost and affordable pricing.

-The upgrades will apply to all Home WiFi plans with 20Mbps speed customers, including Home Unlimited, One Office and Bundles subscribers.
+The upgrades will apply to all home WiFi plans with 20Mbps speed customers, including Home Unlimited, One Office and Bundles subscribers.

 Progresif said the speed upgrades aim to improve customer experience and support Brunei’s effort to achieve Vision 2035.